OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 title: AI Security Overview
 weight: 1
 ---
-For more information about this initiative, how to contribute or how to contact, see the [home page](https://owaspai.org/)
+See [home](https://owaspai.org/) for more information about this initiative, how to contribute or connect.

-## Summaries and diagrams
+## Summary and visualisations

 ### Short summary: How to address AI Security?